Claire Dean

 Peruvian Music

 Music is also an important form of cultural expression in Peru.
 A popular style of Peruvian music is traditional folklore music.
 Different instruments are used in Peruvian folkloric music such as the quena and the zampoña.
 Music and dance have always played an important role in Peruvian society.
 Ancient Peruvians used sea shells, reeds, and even animal bones to produce sounds.
 It is said that the Peruvians of the Nazca culture were the most important pre-Hispanic musicians on the continent.
 Panpipes or zampoñas, terracotta trumpets, and pututos were some of the most important musical instruments in ancient Peru.
 Another typical Peruvian instrument is the "charango"; this is a small stringed instrument made of the shell from the back of the armadillo.
-Armadillos are typical South American mammals, they are medium-sized with a leathery shells.
+Armadillos are typical South American mammals, they are medium-sized with leathery shells.
 Today, Andean wind instruments are combined with the European guitar creating a new style of Peruvian music.

 Sampoña Panpipes